ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * WMT'18
   * This paper describes the UMONS solution for the Multimodal Machine Translation Task presented at the third conference on machine translation (WMT18).
 We explore a novel architecture, called deepGRU, based on recent findings in the related task of Neural Image Captioning (NIC).
 The models presented in the following sections lead to the best METEOR translation score for both constrained (English, image) -> German and (English, image) -> French sub-tasks.

+#### Input Combination Strategies for Multi-Source Transformer Decoder [[pdf](https://www.aclweb.org/anthology/W18-6326)] <!-- omit in toc -->
+  * Libovicky et al., (2018)
+  * WMT'18
+  * In multi-source sequence-to-sequence tasks, the attention mechanism can be modelled in several ways.
+This topic has been thoroughly studies on recurrent architectures.
+In this paper, we extend the previous work to the encoder-decoder attention in the Transformer architecture.
+We propose four different input combination strategies for the encoder-decoder attention: serial, parallel, flat, and hierarchical.
+We evaluate our methods on tasks of multimodal translation and translation with multiple source languages.
+The experiments show that the models are able to use multiple sources and improve over single source baselines.

+#### Multi-encoder Transformer Network for Automatic Post-Editing [[pdf](https://www.aclweb.org/anthology/W18-6470)] <!-- omit in toc -->
+  * Shin et al., (2018)
+  * WMT'18
+  * This paper describes the POSTECH's submission to the WMT 2018 shared task on Automatic Post-Editing (APE).
+We propose a new neural end-to-end post-editing model based on the transformer network.
+We modified the encoder-decoder attention to reflect the relation between the machine translation input, the source and the post-edited translation in APE problem.
+Experiments on WMT17 English-German APE data set show an improvement in both TER and BLEU score over the best result of WMT17 APE shared task.
+Our primary submission achieves -4.52 TER and +6.81 BLEU score on PBSMT task and -0.13 TER and +0.40 BLEU score for NMT task compared to the baseline.

 #### A Visual Attention Grounding Neural Model for Multimodal Machine Translation [[pdf](https://www.aclweb.org/anthology/D18-1400)] <!-- omit in toc -->
   * Zhou et al., (2018)
   * ACL'18